Alexithymia: Do You Have Words For Your Feelings?

 What is Alexithymia?

 What might have happened was that due to an early trauma too painful to bear, you unconsciously cut off from your feelings.
 This ‘trauma’ may not be a typical ‘shock trauma’, but ‘cumulative developmental trauma’ (CDT), also known as early relational trauma (Isobel et al., 2017) or complex trauma.
-This type of trauma happens when you are trapped in a situation where your boundaries were violated repeatedly, cumulatively, over a period of time in which you had no route to escape (Sar, 2011).
+This type of trauma happens when you are trapped in a situation where your boundaries were violated repeatedly, cumulatively, over some time in which you have no route to escape (Sar, 2011).

 “My feelings are too loud for words and too shy for the world.”